mupif/mupif/doc/source/userman.rst

 .. _fig-jobman-monitor:
 .. figure:: img/jobman-monitor.png

-   Screenshot of Job Manager monitoring tool
+   Screenshot of model server monitoring tool

 The internal jobManager does not provide any user authentication service at the moment.
 The user access is assumed to be controlled externally,